-Throughout 2022 Eaquals offered financial support to a number of members who were running events and training programmes at local, regional and national levels.
-The recipients of the funding for 2022 were as follows:
+Throughout 2023 Eaquals offered financial support to a number of members who were running events and training programmes at local, regional and national levels.
+The recipients of the funding for 2023 are listed below and all of the reports from the individual recipients are available on the Eaquals website.